|1||Adidas Powerlift 3||.6"||$$||Click here to view|

 For not much more money than the others, you can go with my personal favorite lifting shoes for the price.
 The Powerlift 3s are remarkably similar to the Adipowers (which are some of the best shoes for weightlifting, in my opinion) The main difference being the heel heights of the two shoes.

 I have had a pair of Powerlift 2s for years and they have yet to let me down.
 That means the Powerlift 3s have to be good, right?
 Adidas has been making lifting shoes for a long time, so there’s a lot of tried and true design in the shoes they offer.
-(There’s my personal bias at least) Read more
+(There’s my personal bias at least) Read the full review here

-VS Athletics Weightlifting Shoe
+VS Athletics Weightlifting Shoe 2

-The biggest difference you’d find between this and the Powerlift 2s, would be that this one has a slightly higher heel than the average weightlifting shoe, and two straps for stability instead of one.
+The biggest difference you’d find between this and the Powerlift 2s would be that this one has a slightly higher heel than the average weightlifting shoe, and two straps for stability instead of one.

-It’s also designed specifically for olympic lifting.
+The VS Athletics Weightlifting shoe 2 is also designed specifically for olympic lifting.
 So if you’re looking to get into it, this is one of the best shoes to do it with!

 If you have ankle mobility issues, then this shoe would be a great choice to help you hit proper squat depth.
-Read more
+Read the full review